mb-008/terminal_portfolio/README.md

 Highly customizable, easy-to-use, and minimal terminal styled website template, powered by Next.js.

 Building a simple website with LiveTerm only takes **minutes**, and you only need to work with **one** file: `config.json`.
-After you cloned this repository, simply run `yarn install && yarn dev` and start editing `config.json` to build your website!
+After you cloned this repository, simply run `npm install && npm run dev` and start editing `config.json` to build your website!

 LiveTerm can be used to build a variety of websites: